bluemarblepayroll/dappy/README.md

 ### Plugging in Custom Documents

-The documents: text files and zip archives are meant to serve as 'core' documents.
+The documents, text files and zip archives, are meant to serve as 'core' documents.
 Consumer applications will not find much value in these types by themselves.
 The class `FileComposer::Documents` is a factory that is able to have document types plugged in using the [acts_as_hashable_factory](https://github.com/bluemarblepayroll/acts_as_hashable) API.

 ## Contributing